flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/takeoff-perf-calc.md

 ## Examples

-Information that can be obtained from Airport 10-9 charts
+Information that can be obtained from Airport 10-9 (or 10-9A) charts

 ### EGLL